aradzie/keybr.com/docs/translations_report.md

 * *Repeat each word:*
 * *The previous keys are also above the target speed*
 * *Generate lessons that resemble the specified programming lan...*
-* *Please provide some text in order to calculate the associate...*
 * *Practice punctuation characters that are specific to a progr...*
 * *This is a histogram of the accuracies of all users, and your...*
 * *Show color coding of the keyboard zones.
 Use this option to ...*